 Nearly 75 million people in Sub-Saharan Africa are estimated to have paid a bribe in the past year – some to escape punishment by the police or courts, but many forced to pay to get access to the basic services that they desperately need.
 Many secondary and tertiary institutions across the continent, accept bribes before students are given admission.
 It is so bad to the point where even some pastors and the so-called "men of God", accept bribes before praying for the sick and the needy.

-Majority of Africans (about 60%) say that corruption has increased over the past year.
+According to the majority of Africans (about 60% of the population), corruption has increased over the past year.
 This is particularly the case in South Africa where more than four-in-five citizens (about 83%) say they have seen corruption rise recently.
 TO BE CONTINUED.